nfoxdev/nfThemes/README.md

-# nf-themes
+# nfThemes

-Set your favourite VisualFoxpro colors, save and restore as .vfpThemes files.
+Set your favourite VisualFoxpro colors in real time.
-Use Click to change Forecolor / Right Click= BackgroundColor Open your editor / debugger to see changes in real time.

-Hint:
-Use Save button to save your current colors before doing any change;
+Just select desired area ( hint: start with EditorNormalColor ) and use mouse click to change Forecolor / Right Click to set BackgroundColor ( changes are set inmediately to registry );

+Use Save Theme / Load Theme to save or restore color themes from .vfptheme files.

 Supplied themes:

--nFox.vfpTheme
--default.vfpTheme
+- nFox.vfpTheme
+- default.vfpTheme